Oil falls after Saudi Arabia, Russia delay meeting, Cushing stockpiles soar

 However, the meeting of the OPEC+ group, originally scheduled for Monday, has been delayed to Thursday as sniping between Russia and Saudi Arabia over last month's collapse of an existing supply-cut agreement continued.
 Fuel demand is down by roughly 30% worldwide due to the coronavirus while those nations are flooding markets with unneeded supply.
-"The three-day delay in the virtual OPEC+ meeting that had been scheduled for (Monday) likely reduces the chances of a meaningful production agreement by at least 50%," said Jim Ritterbusch, president of Ritterbusch and Associates in Galena, Illinois.
+"The delay in the OPEC+ meeting sparked much of today’s selloff as a result of major philosophical differences between Russia and the Saudis that will likely preclude a deal on Thursday," said Jim Ritterbusch, president of Ritterbusch and Associates in Galena, Illinois.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)